-(1) The Company does not calculate GAAP net income at the operating segment level, but has provided Topgolf's segment income from operations as a relevant measurement of profitability.
-Segment income from operations does not include inferest expense and taxes as well as other non-cash and non-recurring items.
-Segment operating income is reconciled to the Company's consolidated pre-tax income in the Consolidated Net Revenues and Operating Segment Information included in this release.
+The Company over a network of the mount of the mount of the mount of the mount of profitability.
+Segment income from operations does not include interest expense and taxes a vertice of the mount operations does not include interest expense and taxes as well as other non-cash and non-recurring items.
+Segment operating income is reconciled to the Company's consolidated pre-tax income in the Consolidated Net Revenues and Operating Segment Information included in the Company's Annual Reports on Form 10-K for the years ended December 31, 2023 and 2022.

 (2) Due to the timing of the merger with Topgolf on March 8, 2021, the Company's reported full year financial results only include 10 months of Topgolf's results in 2021.
-The 2021 results presented on an Illustrative basis include Topgolf's financials for January and February 2021 prior to the closing of the merger.
+The 2021 results presented on an illustrative basis include Topgolf's financials for January and February 2021 prior to the closing of the merger.